mariannebravo/mariannebravo/README.md

 Skills
   - Javascript/typescript in general
-    I have experience working in projects using Vuejs, Nextjs, Nestjs, React [neither w/ javascript and typescript] and a very short experience with Angularjs)
+    I have experience working in projects using Vuejs, Nextjs, Nestjs, React [neither w/ javascript and typescript] and a very short experience with Angularjs
   - Java (For backend)
   - UX Design (Prototyping using Adobe XD, Figma)
-  - Database management (SQL, NoSQL)
+  - Database management (MongoDB, IBM DB2)
 ```

 </div>